amazeeio-demos/drupal9-gatsby/README.md

 ### Install composer dependencies to run drupal locally
 `docker-compose run cli composer install`

-### Start the docker containers in order to install the Drupal umami demo content
+### Start the docker containers in order to install the Drupal demo modules and content
 `docker-compose up -d`

-### Install the Drupal umami demo content
+### Install the Drupal basic site
-`docker-compose exec cli drush si demo_umami`
+`docker-compose exec cli lagoon/install.sh`

-NB: Note down the admin username and password to be able to log into Drupal
+**NB:** Note down the admin username and password to be able to log into Drupal

 ### Restart the docker containers in preparation for Gatsby to read the new schema from the umami demo
+`docker-compose stop`

 `docker-compose restart`

+While Gatsby is building in the background, you can run `docker-compose logs nodegatsby` to watch the progress.
+Please note, there will be some known errors in the logs from the previous build before the content was generated.
+The build takes a minute or two to work after the `restart`.

 ### Log into Drupal
 Browse to `http://aio-drupal9-gatsby.docker.amazee.io/en/user/login`